rsrini7/Smart-Support-Buddy/README.md

 - Vector search with configurable similarity threshold
 - Responsive Material UI interface and configuration management
 - Chroma Admin UI for vector database management
+- **Jira ID search boost:** Searching for a Jira ID will always return the exact match as the top result (similarity score 1.0)

 ## System Architecture